 Exhaust drone is one of the most common complaints after installing an aftermarket exhaust.
 That low frequency hum that vibrates through the cabin at 60–80 mph is exhausting — literally.
 Here is exactly why it happens and every way to fix or reduce it.

 Exhaust drone is a specific low frequency sound — typically between 100–200 Hz — that resonates through your car's cabin at a particular engine RPM range.
+If you're choosing between exhaust brands and trying to avoid drone from the start, our Flowmaster vs Borla comparison covers exactly which designs are most and least prone to this problem.
 It usually appears at steady highway cruising speeds — around 60–80 mph — where the engine sits at a consistent RPM for extended periods.

 It is different from normal exhaust note.
 A good exhaust sounds aggressive under acceleration and then settles into a pleasant tone at cruise.
 Drone is when that tone becomes an uncomfortable, fatiguing vibration that fills the cabin and makes long highway drives unbearable.